gpollayil/adaptive_grasping/README.md

 ## Running the Adaptive Grasping Package

-(If REAL ROBOT remember to set use_gazebo to false in launchLWRSoftHandTwist.launch)
+(If REAL ROBOT remember to set correctly robot_ip and set load_gripper to false in launchPandaSoftHand.launch)

 (Most of the parameters of Adaptive Grasping can be changed from adaptive_params.yaml)